TheGroxEmpire/icpd-bot/docs/architecture.md

 - structured logs for command execution and sync jobs
 - clear stale-data reporting in `/bot_status`
 - graceful handling when Discord message edits fail
+- graceful handling when alert channels are missing or permissions change

 ## Non-Goals for v1